Blog – Posted on Tuesday, Feb 04

 22. City of Bones by Cassandra Clare

-Like many books targeted at teen girls, this novel has two things about it that are undeniably true: it’s wildly popular, and people either love it or hate it.
+Like many books for teen girls, this novel has two things about it that are undeniably true: it’s wildly popular, and people either love it or hate it.
 So make no mistake, you’re going to have strong feelings about this book.

 This first book follows Clary: a seemingly ordinary girl in New York City whose life is turned upside-down when she stumbles upon the world of the Shadowhunters, humans with angel blood who are tasked with keeping the world safe from demons and other magical beings.
 It’s an exciting introduction to an enormous urban fantasy world, full of action, adventure, and romance, and has become an important part of many teenagers’ reading histories since its release in 2007.

-23. Darius the Great is Not Okay by Abid Khorram
+23. Darius the Great Is Not Okay by Adib Khorram

-Sometimes books are great because they’re beautifully written, or touching, or important — and some books are great because they manage to be all three at once.
+Sometimes young adult books are great because they’re beautifully written, or touching, or important — and some young adult books are great because they manage to be all three at once.

 24. Dear Martin by Nic Stone

-Some books aren’t just great stories, well-told: they’re essential.
+Some young adult books aren’t just great stories, well-told: they’re essential.
 This is one such novel.

 In a story both timely and sadly timeless, Dear Martin follows the life of prep school star Justyce.
 Justyce has just begun writing a series of letters to Dr. Martin Luther King Jr. as a means of processing the things he experiences, and how race factors into these experiences.
 What he cannot know is how quickly racial issues will become larger-than-life in his own life.
 In the wake of being hassled by a cop for helping his staggeringly drunk (and white-passing) ex-girlfriend into a car, Justyce’s eyes are opened to the ugly reality he’s largely managed to avoid until now.